Suggestion: Watch the 10 minutes video tutorial before reading this article

 This is also a popular and sought-after product category on JD.
 Big brands like Loreal and Procter & Gamble have launched plenty of products on the website since they entered.

 JD Worldwide is a program that allows foreign (non-Mainland China) companies and brands to sell directly to the Chinese market, using its JD.com marketplace.

 This is in many ways similar to Tmall Global, which is covered in this article.

 JD Worldwide enables companies to sell directly to Chinese online shoppers, without keeping stock in Mainland China.

-JD Worldwide also provides much needed logistics services, to make sure that the products get through the Chinese customs.
+JD Worldwide also provides much-needed logistics services, to make sure that the products get through Chinese customs.

 Without using such a logistics solution, getting the goods to consumers in China, is complicated.

 What is the benefit of selling on JD.com?

 In the west, we are accustomed to buying from independent online stores, rather than online marketplaces.
 While that is rapidly changing, largely thanks to Amazon, we’re still not close to the kind of dominance that Taobao, Tmall and JD.com enjoy in Mainland China.

 If you want to sell B2C in China, you must be JD.com or other eCommerce marketplaces.